Skip to main content

 The longer summers mean extended growing seasons, so this zone can be a habitable spot for many plants.
 However, the mild winters can pose a hurdle for fruit trees that need a lengthy “chill requirement,” or a minimum period of temperatures below 45 degrees Fahrenheit to blossom and develop fruit.

-So what plants and varieties can actually survive in zone 9?
+So which fruits can actually survive in zone 9?
 There are quite a few zone 9 fruit trees you can grow, so we’ve compiled a list of the very best fruit trees for this zone!

 Avocados